CartoDB/documentation/app/content/carto-user-manual/maps/date-filter.md

 WHERE time > {{date_from}} AND time < {{date_to}}
 ```

-Learn more about how to use the Date filter with custom SQL queries in the section below:
+Learn more about how to use the Date filter with custom SQL queries in the section below.

 ### Using parameters in your SQL queries